Euston railway station: Old station

-An additional bay platform (later platform 7) opened in 1863, and was used for local services to Kensington (Addison Road).
-The station gained two new platforms (1 and 2) in 1873 along with a separate entrance for cabs from Seymour Street.
-At the same time, the station roof was raised by 6 ft to accommodate smoke from the engines more easily.
+A bay platform (later platform 7) for local services to Kensington (Addison Road) opened in 1863.
+Two new platforms (1 and 2) were added in 1873 along with an entrance for cabs from Seymour Street.
+At the same time, the station roof was raised by 6 ft to accommodate smoke from the engines.

-The continued growth of long-distance railway traffic led to a major expansion along the station's west side starting in 1887.
-The work involved rerouting Cardington Street over part of the burial ground (later St James's Gardens) of St James's Church, Piccadilly, which was located some way from the church.
+The continued growth of long-distance railway traffic led to major expansion along the station's west side starting in 1887.
+It involved rerouting Cardington Street over part of the burial ground (later St James's Gardens) of St James's Church, Piccadilly, which was located some way from the church.
 To avoid public outcry, the remains were reinterred at St Pancras Cemetery.
-Two extra platforms (4 and 5) opened in 1891, and four further departure platforms (now platforms 12–15) opened on 1 July 1892, bringing the total to fifteen, along with a separate booking office on Drummond Street.
+Two more platforms (4 and 5) opened in 1891.
+Four departure platforms (now platforms 12–15), bringing the total to 15, and a booking office on Drummond Street opened on 1 July 1892.

 The line between Euston and Camden was doubled between 1901 and 1906.
-A new booking hall opened in 1914, constructed on part of the cab yard.
-The Great Hall was fully redecorated and refurbished between 1915 and 1916, and again in 1927.
+A new booking hall opened in 1914 on part of the cab yard.
+The Great Hall was redecorated and refurbished between 1915 and 1916 and again in 1927.
 The station's ownership was transferred to the London, Midland and Scottish Railway (LMS) in the 1923 grouping.

 Apart from the lodges on Euston Road and statues now on the forecourt, few relics of the old station survive.
-The National Railway Museum's collection at York includes Edward Hodges Baily's statue of George Stephenson, both from the Great Hall; the entrance gates; and an 1846 turntable discovered during demolition.
+The National Railway Museum's collection at York includes Edward Hodges Baily's statue of George Stephenson from the Great Hall; the entrance gates; and a turntable from 1846 discovered during demolition.

 London, Midland and Scottish Railway redevelopment

-By the 1930s Euston had become congested, and the LMS considered rebuilding it.
-In 1931 it was reported that a site for a new station was being sought, with the most likely option being behind the existing station in the direction of Camden Town.
+By the 1930s Euston was again congested and the LMS considered rebuilding it.
+In 1931 it was reported that a site for a new station was being sought, the most likely option was behind the existing station in the direction of Camden Town.
 The LMS announced in 1935 that the station (including the hotel and offices) would be rebuilt using a government loan guarantee.

 In 1937 it appointed the architect Percy Thomas to produce designs.
-He proposed a new American-inspired station that would involve removing or resiting the arch, and included office frontages along Euston Road and a helicopter pad on the roof.
-The redevelopment work began on 12 July 1938, when 100000 LT of limestone was extracted for the new building and some new flats constructed to rehouse people displaced by the works.
-The project was then shelved indefinitely because of World War II.
+He proposed an American-inspired station that would involve removing or resiting the arch, and included office frontages along Euston Road and a helicopter pad on the roof.
+Redevelopment began on 12 July 1938, when 100000 LT of limestone was extracted for the building and new flats were constructed to rehouse people displaced by the works.
+The project was shelved indefinitely because of World War II.

 The station was damaged several times during the Blitz in 1940.
 Part of the Great Hall's roof was destroyed, and a bomb landed between platforms 2 and 3, destroying offices and part of the hotel.